-McConnell says GOP lacks votes to block impeachment witnesses, as Bolton book throws trial script into doubt
+McConnell says GOP doesn't have votes yet to block impeachment witnesses, as Bolton book disrupts trial script

 The creative suggestions came after The New York Times reported Bolton’s manuscript included a claim that Trump explicitly linked a hold on military aid to Ukraine to an investigation into Joe and Hunter Biden.
 Trump told Bolton in August, according to a transcript of Bolton’s forthcoming book reviewed by The Times, “that he wanted to continue freezing $391 million in security assistance to Ukraine until officials there helped with investigations into Democrats, including the Bidens.”

-The stunning leak -- which Johnson called “suspicious" -- has allowed House impeachment managers to ramp up their calls for Bolton to testify.
-The Democrats warned that if Senate Republicans quash witnesses, they’d engage in a “cover-up,” especially since the book will eventually come out.
+The stunning leak -- which Johnson called “suspicious” -- has allowed House impeachment managers to ramp up their calls for Bolton to testify.
+The Democrats warned that if Senate Republicans quashed witnesses, they’d engage in a “cover-up,” especially since they said the book eventually would come out.

 That left some Republicans searching for an off-ramp that would allow Bolton’s allegations to air out while not derailing the entire Senate impeachment trial.
 A Bolton news conference or a manuscript reading seemed like two potential middle grounds floated Tuesday.